Leather Armour was not made from chainmail or plate metal and there were also other garments that were worn in conjunction with metal armours.

-These type of garments could either be worn as armour, under armour for comfort, or for symbolic or identification purposes when knights or soldiers needed to be identified on the battlefield for example.
+These types of garments could either be worn as armor, under armor for comfort, or for symbolic or identification purposes when knights or soldiers needed to be identified on the battlefield for example.

-In earlier medieval times the Gambeson was worn on it’s own and probably originated around the 12th Century.
+In earlier medieval times the Gambeson was worn on its own and probably originated around the 12th Century.
 Historians indicate that the Hauberk made from chainmail was a preferred option rather than the Gambeson for wealthy medieval people.

 A Jack also called a Jake was made of quilted fabric that was worn by medieval infantry, sometimes metal plates were added to offer better protection.
 The Jack or Jake was mainly worn by Common soldiers, similar items to the Jack are the Aketon and Brigandine.

 The surcoat was also called the “coat a armer”.
-It could be long or short sleeved.
-The wearers coat of arms was displayed.
+It could be long or short-sleeved.
+The wearer’s coat of arms was displayed.
 The Surcoat and Heraldry both appeared in the 12th century and were popular in the 13th century.

-Some of the crusader knight orders were known to wear the surcoat as a uniform, they were the white and red cross garments worn over the body armour by the Knights Templar and other crusader knights.
+Some of the crusader knight orders were known to wear the surcoat as a uniform, they were the white and red cross garments worn over the body armor by the Knights Templar and other crusader knights.

 Similar to the Surcoat the Tabard was a shorter garment that was with or without short sleeves.
 Sometimes it displayed the coat of arms.

 The Tabard was worn by common soldiers, Heralds, Pursuivants and other medieval people.
 The Tabard was popular in the 15th Century.